 How to Reach SuratBy Air: Surat Airport facilitates daily flights from New Delhi

-By Rail: Approx. 4 hrs from Mumbai and 5 hrs from Ahmadabad.
-The city also connected to major Indian cities including Delhi, Mangalore, Kolkata, Chennai, Hydrabad etc.
+By Rail: The city is well connected to major Indian cities including Delhi, Mangalore, Kolkata, Chennai, Hydrabad etc.

 By Road: The city is connected with National Highway N. 8.